inkVerb/VIP/101-shell/Lesson-02.md

 | **5** : `ls -l`

-*Note the colors of the files and letters "-rw-"*
+*Note the colors of the files and letters "-rwx"*

 | **6** : `./abcsed a`